 The cookies will stay good at room temperature in an airtight container up to 4 days.
 If you want to keep them longer, store them in the freezer.

 You can either store baked cookies or the dough.
-Before you put them in a freezer bag, let the cookies cool completely.
-Thaw them at room temperature.
+Before you put cookies in a freezer bag, let them cool completely.
+Thaw the cookies at room temperature.